microsoft/SynapseML/README.md

 The easiest way to evaluate MMLSpark is via our pre-built Docker container.
 To do so, run the following command:

-    docker run -it -p 8888:8888 microsoft/mmlspark
+    docker run -it -p 8888:8888 -e ACCEPT_EULA=yes microsoft/mmlspark

 Navigate to <http://localhost:8888> in your web browser to run the sample notebooks.
 See the [documentation](http://mmlspark.azureedge.net/docs/pyspark/install.html) for more on Docker use.

-> Note: If you wish to run a new instance of the Docker image, make sure you
-> stop & remove the container with the name `my-mml` (using `docker rm my-mml`)
-> before you try to run a new instance, or run it with a `--rm` flag.
+> To read the EULA for using the docker image, run
+>     docker run -it -p 8888:8888 microsoft/mmlspark eula

 #### GPU VM Setup